fjsanpedro/vagrant-node/README.md

 ```

 ##Usage
-In order to start the service provided with *vagrant-node* do:
+In order to start the service provided by *vagrant-node* do:

 ```bash
 $ vagrant nodeserver start [port]